 In the 'Basic settings' section of the appeared window, the 'Auto-mount new USB drives' option is enabled by default.
 This means that a newly plugged-in drive will be automatically added to the system.

-Add folders which you want to sharew with other users in the 'Add shared resource' field.
-For more information about how to set up a folder share, see 'Connecting a USB drive'.
+Add folders that you want to share with other users in the 'Add shared resource' field.
+For more information about setting up a folder share, see Connecting a USB drive.

 'Anonymous access' option is enabled by default in the 'Users' section.
-Access to the file server from computers and mobile devices running Android, Microsoft Windows, Apple OS X, and iOS is open to all users of the home network without authorization.
+Access to the file server from computers and mobile devices running Android, Microsoft Windows, Apple OS X, and iOS is open to all home network users without authorization.
 You can change this policy and add the 'Folder permission control' component to your Keenetic's operating system to separate user access to folders.
-You will find more information in this article: 'Folder permission control on a USB drive'.
+You will find more information in this article: Folder permission control on a USB drive.

 Now the configuration of Keenetic is completed.

-Now home network users will be able to share USB-drives and printers (with 'CIFS' connection type).
-You can use the local IP address of your Keenetic (by default it's \\192.168.1.1) or its NetBIOS name (the name specified in the 'Server name' field) for access.
+Now home network users will be able to share USB drives and printers (with 'CIFS' connection type).
+You can use the local IP address of your Keenetic (by default, it's \\192.168.1.1) or its NetBIOS name (the name specified in the 'Server name' field) for access.